- Ranks 44th all-time in wins (261).

-- Is tied with Tom Barrasso and Sean Burke for 37th place on the NHL’s all-time shutout list (38).
+- Is tied with Tom Barrasso and Sean Burke for 37th in shutouts (38).

 - Giguere's seven-game win streak was a new career high.

-- Opened the year by winning each of his first five starts, allowing just five goals total in those five victories (1.00 GAA, .970 Sv%).
+- Opened the year by winning each of his first five starts, allowing just five goals total (1.00 GAA, .970 Sv%).

 - Recorded two shutouts in his first three starts, becoming the first netminder in Avalanche/Nordiques history to post two shutouts in his first three games of a season.

-- Giguere and Semyon Varlamov were named the NHL's Second Stars for the week ending Oct.
+- He and Varlamov were named the NHL's Second Stars for the week ending Oct.
 13.

 2009 Stanley Cup Playoffs: